 One of these may be in plain text at any given point in time.
-This can reveal one of the IPs and be used for further snooping or traffic analysis.
+This can reveal an IP address and be used for further snooping or traffic analysis.
 It can be a serious breach if the interception is between you and the first relay.

 This is one open vulnerability (bad exit nodes) that Tor has not been able to patch yet.
 These two risks are why Tor and VPN are recommended to be used together.

 Using Tor Safely

 While Tor may look shady to some, it’s still the only free and reliable way to get privacy protection.
-If you are not inclined to pay, Tor Browser is a must-have.
+If you are not inclined to pay, using Tor free of charge is always the go-to move.
 And it’s not that its demerits are a deal-breaker.

-Now, this is the best personal privacy setup for any individual.
-You can use a high-quality VPN along with Tor Browser to get maximum protection.
+The best personal privacy setup for any individual Tor user is to use a high-quality VPN along with Tor Browser to get maximum protection.
 One of the risks with Tor is the vulnerability of your connection with the first relay (entry node).

-This can be mitigated by using a VPN with its own sophisticated encryption.
-Install a military-grade VPN like NordVPN to tighten Tor’s loose ends.
+For example, you can install a military-grade VPN like NordVPN to tighten Tor’s loose ends.
 NordVPN has a feature called Onion Over VPN feature that can strengthen your Tor usage.
 It takes care of the vulnerability introduced by bad exit nodes.

-It is for this reason why I would always put a proprietary tool like NordVPN or AtlasVPN over Tor when it comes to my online safety.
+It is for this reason that we would always put a proprietary tool like NordVPN or AtlasVPN over Tor when it comes to online safety.
 With a VPN for Dark Web, you can also nullify most of the disadvantages of Tor, including the issue with speed.

-Use an Anti-Virus Program
+Use an Antivirus Program

-Installing antivirus software on your device is the best way to avoid darknet-related vulnerabilities.
+Installing antivirus software on your device is the best way to avoid dark web-related vulnerabilities.
 Operating systems like Windows claim that there is no need for any additional security software.